ethan-ck/Alexandria/PC  Hardware Management/PC Technician Responsibilities.md

 		- Offline UPS runs on 110 volts from the wall and doesn't nothing until it detects a brown-out or blackout.
 When it detects one, it switches off the wall outlet, and switches to the UPS battery.
 		- Companies prefer an online UPS for really critical systems, such as servers.
 They're more expensive but the best.
 		- Time ratings may not be entirely accurate, plan for at least half of the time advertised.
+		- A Line conditioner ensures that a piece of equipment remains as close as operating power required as possible.
+It is incredibly valuable to extremely sensitive pieces of equipment.
+		-
 		- Configuring a UPS
 			- Plug it into the wall outlet, charge the UPS for 12 to 24 hours before you use it.
 			- Once fully charged, plug a server or workstation into one of the protected outlets on the UPS